rjmongeon/RPI-AWS/Rpi-sensor.md

 The Production department needs to be able to monitor and control the humidity and temperature of a “clean room” producing vegetable produce.
 The current process is manual involving employees to physically look at gauges, write log entries and adjust a humidifier and thermostat on an hourly schedule.
 The Production department wants to automate the logging process but still allow for an operator to manually control the heat and humidity through a user interface.

 ## The author's personal goals:
-My quest is to find out how a serverless application actually works and any design patterns that are useful in that development.
+I have many years experience writing typical monolithic n-tier applications.
+My quest is to find out how a serverless application actually works and uncover any design patterns that are useful in the process.

 ## Prerequisites:
 | Tech | Experience |